What-Guns/tardigrame/README.md

 - Click the button in the top right corner of the screen that says 'normal' to increase.
 Speeds include 'fast' and 'super-fast'.
 Keep clicking to toggle through the speeds.

 ### End game
 You win the game by moving a battery to your capsule.
 You lose the game by having all tardigrades in tun state.
+Nothing happens, but you feel shame.
 Good luck!